This single regulator will expand its remit to include the regulation of umbrella companies, a move welcomed by Parasol as a member of the FCSA board.

 Further, the assignments you take on must be licit and the umbrella solution should only ever support the claim of legitimate expenses (which, in the case of employees is Client Billable Expenses and business costs and mileage – subject to SDC).
 Any company that supports or encourages you to claim for ineligible expenses puts you at risk for investigation by HMRC.

 Any umbrella that offers you a “higher take home pay” or “reduced tax liabilities” should raise a red flag.

 Your income can and should be attracting PAYE tax and National Insurance, and any umbrella that offers a way around this could leave you vulnerable to penalties from HMRC down the line – as well as holding you liable for repayment.

-Parasol is a proudly compliant umbrella solution, and with our promise to be with you all the way, we’re proud to showcase our resources centre for all things umbrella compliance.
-You can reach us at 0800 464 0631 or by filling out this contact form.
+Parasol is a proudly compliant umbrella solution, and with our promise to be with you all the way, we’re proud to showcase our resource centre for all things umbrella compliance.
+Got a question?
+Get in touch by requesting a callback.